fommil/fpmortals/manuscript/under-review.md

 ## Business Logic

-Now we write the business logic that defines the app's behaviour, considering only the happy path.
+Now we write the business logic that defines the application's behaviour, considering only the happy path.

 First, the imports